Teplitsa/tst-yandex-feed/readme.md

 After installing the plugin settings are available under menu _Settings -> Yandex.Novosti_.

 Feed is accessible at the link _domain.ru/yandex/news/_.
+A custom URL could be specify through Settings page in case of active "pretty permalinks".

 The plugin has the minimum of settings.
 Read more about it's usage at the developers' website: